Une tradition d'excellence

-Despite all of the options available for improving the flexibility of a work (PUR glue, sewing, hands-free binding (Layflat or Otabind), and respect for the grain direction), a book bound with glue (perfect binding) still has some constraints to consider.
+Despite all the options available to enhance the flexibility of a work, including PUR adhesive, sewing, freehand binding (Layflat or Otabind), and respecting the grain direction, a work bound with adhesive (thermal binding) has certain constraints.

-Too often we see designs unsuitable for the type of binding requested: text is within 0.125″ from the spine, spreads (image or text running across two consecutive pages) with important details or titles in the gutter (spine edge), or folios within 0.0625″ from the trim edge.
+Too often, we see designs poorly adapted to the type of binding.
+Texts ending up 1/8 inch from the spine, Spreads (images or text flowing between two consecutive pages) with important details and titles in the joint, or folios 1/16 inch from the cut.

-Ensure that the information in the centre is not critical so that the reader does not have to wreck the binding in order to see the missing details.
+Make sure that the information in the center is not critical to prevent the reader from feeling the need to undo the binding to see the missing detail!

 It is easy to see here how the cover hides part of the first page in the book.
 The glue usually covers 0.375 (9 mm) of the spine edge of the first page and inside cover.